 Solve easy questions: Try to solve easy and average questions first, as it will help you immensely to get through.
 Go in for the toughest ones later.

 Analyse weak parts: Analysing those areas where you are taking much time to solve the problems is the best exam preparation tips for JEE.
 Analyse the sections where you take a lot of time and keep an eye on sections where you are the best.
-While practicing papers keep an eye on the mistakes you have made in first paper.
+While practicing papers keep an eye on the mistakes you have made in the first paper.

-Appear for theory part first: First go through the theoretical questions and then for calculative questions.
+Appear for theory part first: First, go through the theoretical questions and then for calculative questions.
 During the first 15 minutes of the exam avoid attempting numerical questions.

 Practice quality questions: The more you practice, the perfect you will become, and you will be more confident to attend more questions.
 Practice quality questions more, as doing hundred quality questions is better than doing thousands of questions.